d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ## Parameter Access

-Let's start with how to access parameters from the models that you already know.
+Let us start with how to access parameters from the models that you already know.
 When a model is defined via the Sequential class, we can first access any layer by indexing